 When you need power for production-level AI applications, only 8 or even 10 GPUs per server will do and only a 4U rack mount chassis can handle it.
 A hefty 10 GPU single-root platform can be built purpose-specific for AI and Deep Learning.
 All of the GPUs will be connected to one CPU handled by PCIe switches.
 Indeed, in order to optimize latency and bi-directional bandwidth, a large number of the latest applications in Deep Learning deploy a GPUDirect™ RDMA topology on a single-root system.

 No problem.
-We are here for you. can assemble for you a custom build for any job or budget.
+We are here for you.
+Our experienced engineers can assemble for you a custom build for any job or budget.